teamputtygen/hn-docs/docs/researcher/linux-vm.rst

 ================

 The main interface for managing virtual machine deployments is Nuvla_.
-In general, the procedure is straightforward:
+The procedure to deploy standard Linux-based VMs is straightforward:

  - Navigate to the component/image you want to deploy,
  - Click on the "deploy" button,